sjh9391985/sjh9391985/README.md

 ### 🔆 I'm Son JaeHyeon and a full stack software engineer

 - 🌊  *** I'm working on a Douzone ICT Company
-- 📈  *** I'm currently learning typescript and springboot including JPA and AWS.
+- 📈  *** I'm currently learning GO and springboot including JPA and AWS.
 - 👯  *** I'm looking to collaborate on web/app projects.

 #### *✨ Son GitHub status*